-Students sequence events and developments within a chronological framework, using dating conventions to represent and measure time.
+Students sequence events and developments within a chronological framework with reference to periods of time.
 When researching, students develop questions to frame an historical inquiry.
-They identify and select a range of sources and locate, compare and use information to answer inquiry questions.
-They examine sources to explain points of view.
-When interpreting sources, they identify their origin and purpose.
-Students develop texts, particularly descriptions and explanations.
-In developing these texts and organising and presenting their findings, they use historical terms and concepts, incorporate relevant sources, and acknowledge their sources of information.
+They analyse, select and organise information from primary and secondary sources and use it as evidence to answer inquiry questions.
+Students identify and explain different points of view in sources.
+When interpreting sources, they identify their origin and purpose, and distinguish between fact and opinion.
+Students develop texts, particularly descriptions and explanations, incorporating analysis.
+In developing these texts, and organising and presenting their findings, they use historical terms and concepts, evidence identified in sources, and acknowledge their sources of information.